utiasDSL/util-uwb-dataset/index.md

 ### Access data
 ---
-Clone the [Git repository](https://github.com/utiasDSL/utias_uwb_dataset/) and run the *setupscript.bash* file, which will download and decompose the dataset into the local git repository base folder.
+Clone the [Git repository](https://github.com/utiasDSL/util-uwb-dataset/) and run the *setupscript.bash* file, which will download and decompose the dataset into the local git repository base folder.
 ```
-$ git clone git@github.com:utiasDSL/utias_uwb_dataset.git
+$ git clone git@github.com:utiasDSL/util-uwb-dataset.git
-$ cd utias_uwb_dataset
+$ cd util-uwb-dataset/
 $ ./setupscript.bash
 ```
-You can also manually download the [latest release](https://github.com/utiasDSL/utias_uwb_dataset/releases) of the dataset, and decompose the dataset into the local Git repository base folder.
+You can also manually download the [latest release](https://github.com/utiasDSL/util-uwb-dataset/releases) of the dataset, and decompose the dataset into the local Git repository base folder.

 ### ROS workspace
 ---